karelxfi/sqd-docs/docs-mintlify/subsquid-network/reference/starknet-api.md

   sequencerAddress
 }
 ```
-A valid field selector for blocks is a JSON that has a subset of these fields as keys and `true` as values, e.g. `{"status": true, "timestamp": true}`.
+A valid field selector for blocks is a JSON that has a subset of these fields as keys and `true` as values, e.g. `\{"status": true, "timestamp": true\}`.

 ### Transaction fields